 \subsection{Datasets and Experiment Setting}

-\paragraph{Datasets} We conducted experiments using the NETLIB$ \footnote{http://www.netlib.org/lp/data/index.html} $ benchmark~\cite{NetlibArtical} and random instances.
+\paragraph{Datasets} We conduct experiments using the NETLIB$ \footnote{http://www.netlib.org/lp/data/index.html} $ benchmark~\cite{NetlibArtical} and random instances.
 The method for generating random instances is as follows.
-First, we write the standard form in its equivalent form, $\min[c\ o]^{T}x\ s.t.\ [A\ I]x=b,\ {x \geq 0}$, where $o$ is a zero vector, $I$ is an identity matrix, $o\in\mathbb{R}^{m}$ and $I\in\mathbb{R}^{m\times m}$.
-Thus, we provide a setting for the initial feasible basis $B_0=I$, where $n$ basis variables correspond to $n$ columns of constraint matrix A at the right end and $A_{ij}$, $b_i$ and $c_j$ are random numbers of uniform distributions of $[0,1000)$.
+First, we write the equivalent form of Formula (\ref{eq:LP_form_stand}),

+where $x_0\in\mathbb{R}^{m}$, $\textit{0}\in\mathbb{R}^{m}$ is a zero vector and $I\in\mathbb{R}^{m\times m}$ is an identity matrix.
+Thus, we provide a setting for the initial feasible basis $B_0=I$, where $n$ basis variables correspond to $n$ columns of constraint matrix $A$ at the right end.
+Each component of $A,b$ and $c$ is a random number of uniform distributions of $[0,1000)$.
 For the constraint matrices of non-square matrices, the rows and columns are obtained from a uniform distribution of [0,800).

-\paragraph{Implementation Details} In the experiment comparing the performance of the four models, we set the exploration times from one to ten times the columns of the constraint matrix.
-Subsequently, we set the exploration times to one and six times of columns because six times can provide stable exploration results, with number one having the shortest exploration time.
-We then solved each problem five times and obtained the optimal pivot iterations.
-In addition, we set $C=1 / \sqrt{2}$ in formula (\ref{eq:equation_exploration_UCB}) and dynamically adjust $\alpha$ according to the solution state for formula (\ref{eq:equation_exploration_Esoftmax}).
-In particular, we set $\alpha=0.3$ for ${0.1 \times ColNum} < N_{explore}$ and $\alpha=1$ for other cases, where $ColNum$ represents the number of columns of the constraint matrix.
-In addition, we used the first stage of the two-stage algorithm of the simplex method to find the initial feasible basis for the NETLIB instances.
+\paragraph{Implementation Details} In the experiment comparing the performance of the four models, we set the explorations from one to ten times the columns of the constraint matrix.
+Subsequently, we set the explorations to one and six times of columns because six times can provide stable exploration results, with number one having the shortest exploration time.
+We then solve each problem five times and obtain the optimal pivot iterations.
+In addition, we set $C=1 / \sqrt{2}$ in Formula (\ref{eq:equation_exploration_UCB}) and dynamically adjust $\alpha$ according to the solution state for Formula (\ref{eq:equation_exploration_Esoftmax}).
+In particular, we set $\alpha=0.3$ for $N_{explore}<{0.1 \times ColNum}$ and $\alpha=1$ for other cases, where $ColNum$ represents the number of columns of the constraint matrix.
+In addition, we use the first stage of the two-stage algorithm of the simplex method to find the initial feasible basis for the NETLIB instances.